jwittbold/hadoop_streaming_mapreduce/README.md

 ## Hadoop MapReduce Streaming

 This project performs a series of map reduce jobs on a .csv file stored within the Hadoop file system (HDFS).
 The original .csv file consists of vehicle sales and subsequent incident records for a number of different vehicles.
 In order to reduce reduncancy in the original data file, not all records contain full vehichle information, only the initial sale record holds vehicle make, model, and year info.
-The goal of this project is to obtain vehicle make, year and total accident count for vehicles with accident records.
+The goal of this project is to obtain vehicle make, year, and total accident count for vehicles with accident records.

 The original schema of data.csv stored within HDFS:
 ![Vehicle Record Schema](/screenshots/vehicle_record_schema.png)